666harrypeng/Edge-AI-for-healthcare-applications/hardware_ypengbb/README.md

 pip install pyserial==3.5
 ```

+- Other packages can be installed according to actual needs.

 ## Data Collection

 1. Generally, the PC connected with the Slave board will be the data collector (will execute the `data_receive_csv.py` script).